AINativeKit/chatgpt-apps-sdk-devtools/README.md

 The DevContainer follows these principles:

 1. **Zero Widget Contamination** - Your widget code contains no dev-specific logic
-2. **Production Parity** - Uses the same APIs as production ChatGPT
+2. **Production Parity** - Uses the same APIs as production ChatGPT Apps
 3. **External Debugging** - All debug overlays are applied from outside the widget
 4. **Type Safety** - Full TypeScript support with AINativeKit types
 5. **Clean Separation** - Dev tools are never included in production builds